rixiobarrios/react-redux-counter/readme.md

 ## Building the Counter Component

-Our Counter component will not have a `state` in the like that we have seen so far.  and is just going to display a single value that it will receive as `props`.
+Our Counter component will not have a `state` in the likes that we have seen so far.
+It is just going to display a single value that it will receive as `props`.
 It will be purely a display component; these are sometimes referred to as dumb components or as functional components.

 We're going to convert counter from being a class component to a functional component.